Speech-Language Pathologists: Strategies to Support Students with Reading and Language Deficits (Grades PreK-12)

 Specifically Designed for School-Based Speech-Language Pathologists Working with Students in Grades PreK-12

-- Learn evidence-based strategies that work in-person and online to support reading, language and written skills for students with significant language-literacy disorders, dyslexia and language deficits
+- Learn evidence-based strategies that work in-person and online to support reading comprehension, language and written skills for students with significant language-literacy disorders, dyslexia and language deficits

-- Gain insight into accessible education materials that will support your students across settings and situations, whether in the classroom or online, for reading, vocabulary and written language needs
+- Gain insight into accessible education materials that will support your students across settings and situations, whether in the classroom or online, for reading comprehension, vocabulary and written language needs

 - Explore how intervention can be planned to incorporate literacy strategies into special and general education settings